A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Introduction

 Here $\xX^\perp$ is the normal component of the position vector $\xX$ and $\mathbf{H}$ is the mean curvature vector defined by

-where $\mathbf{n}$ is the outward unit normal and $H$ is called the mean curvature.
-A hypersurface $\Sigma$ which solves \eqref{SelfshrinkerEqn} is called a \emph{self-shrinker}.
-This is because the one-parameter family of hypersurfaces $\set{\sqrt{-t}\, \Sigma}_{t<0}$ is a classical solution to the mean curvature flow
+where $\mathbf{n}$ is a choice of unit normal and $H$ is the mean curvature.
+If $\Sigma$ solves \eqref{SelfshrinkerEqn}, then the self-similar family of hypersurfaces $\set{\sqrt{-t}\, \Sigma}_{t<0}$ is a classical solution to the mean curvature flow

+justifying the terminology.
 Using the monotonicity formula of Huisken \cite{Huisken}, Colding-Minicozzi \cite{CM} observed that the entropy is non-increasing along solutions of \eqref{MCFeqn}.
-In fact, the entropy of any closed (compact without boundary) hypersurface strictly decreases unless the initial hypersurface is obtained by translating and dilating a self-shrinker.
-As such the entropy is related to the dynamical properties of the flow.
+In fact, the entropy of any closed hypersurface strictly decreases unless the initial hypersurface is obtained by translating and dilating a self-shrinker.
+As such, the entropy yields important information about the dynamical properties of the flow.

-In \cite[Theorem 0.7]{CIMW}, Colding-Ilmanen-Minicozzi-White showed that if $\Sigma$ is a closed self-shrinker, then $\lambda[\Sigma]\geq\lambda[\mathbb{S}^n]$ with equality if and only if $\Sigma=\mathbb{S}^n$ the round sphere of radius $\sqrt{2n}$ in $\Real^{n+1}$.
-In \cite[Conjecture 0.9]{CIMW}, they conjectured that for $2\leq n\leq 6$, this sharp lower bound holds for any closed hypersurface.
-In this paper, we give an affirmative answer to their conjecture. \begin{thm} For $2\leq n\leq 6$, if $\Sigma$ is a closed hypersurface, then $\lambda[\Sigma]\geq\lambda[\mathbb{S}^n]$ with equality if and only if $\Sigma=\rho \mathbb{S}^n+\yY$ for some $\rho>0$ and $\yY\in \Real^{n+1}$. \end{thm} In fact, Theorem \ref{MainThm} holds for objects of much lower regularity; see Corollary \ref{MainCor}.
-For $n=1$, Theorem \ref{MainThm} is a direct consequence of the work of Grayson \cite{Grayson} and Gage-Hamilton \cite{GH} and the monotonicity of entropy under curve shortening flow.

-Broadly speaking, the questions this paper studies may be thought of as parabolic analogs of long-standing questions about the possible densities of singular minimal hypersurfaces or, equivalently, the possible areas of minimal hypersurfaces in the sphere; see the introduction of \cite{IWCone}.
-There has been some remarkable recent progress on such problems.
-For instance, in proving the Willmore conjecture, Marques-Neves \cite{MN} showed that after the equatorial sphere, the (oriented) minimal surface in $\mathbb{S}^3$ of smallest area is the Clifford torus.
-In another direction, Ilmanen-White \cite{IWCone} gave a sharp asymptotic lower bound for the density of a large class of area-minimizing hypercones as the dimension goes to $\infty$.